dipan29/elearn/README.md

 Institute of Academic Excellence Online Learning Platform
 <hr />

--[]on course list page having issues with images and all   ✅ -[]play video box not auto sizing to the video  ✅ -[]multiple demo field add feature
+* on course list page having issues with images and all   ✅
+* play video box not auto sizing to the video  ✅
+* multiple demo field add feature
--[]change password add feature instead of reset password (keep both)  ✅ -[]change profile page and add these features from this form https://goo.gl/forms/8HwD0l2gZ7JLSaIJ3  ✅
+* change password add feature instead of reset password (keep both)  ✅
+* change profile page and add these features from this form https://goo.gl/forms/8HwD0l2gZ7JLSaIJ3  ✅

-make coupon codes course specific, I guess that is better than global.
+* make coupon codes course specific, I guess that is better than global.
 Also allow global or course wise.  ✅

 * multi-level directory of category (Course (GATE) -> ECE, this much)